Guides

 DUI and Ignition Interlock Device

-An interlock device and a restricted driver’s license may allow a person with a DUI conviction to shorten the license suspension period required by state law.
+An ignition interlock device and a restricted driver’s license may allow a person with a DUI conviction to shorten the license suspension period required by state law.
 If you want to check someone's drunk driving history and criminal driving violations you can use RecordsFinder's driving records or perform a license plate search.

 Ignition Interlock Violation Penalties